 I recently started carrying a doorstopper as an extra layer of security in hotels.
 I have written multiple stories about how easy it is for thieves to break into a hotel room, even with the safety latch on.
 Watch this video for more about that and other safety tips from a former CIA agent and FBI officer.

-I think everyone knows the importance of AirTags or any tracking device.
-There have been countless stories about how travelers have found their bags when they’ve been stolen including last week when a traveler to L.A. found her bag at a homeless encampment.
-I use my AirTags in case my checked-luggage gets stolen and to see if it’s loaded on the plane and when it’s offloaded so I don’t have to rush to the carrousel, only to be standing around with a bunch of passengers.
+I think everyone knows the importance of Apple AirTags or any tracking device.
+There have been countless stories about how travelers have found their bags when they’ve been stolen including when a traveler to L.A. found her bag at a homeless encampment.
+I use my AirTags in case my checked-luggage gets stolen and to see if it’s loaded on the plane and when it’s offloaded so I don’t have to rush to the carousel, only to be standing around waiting.

 I don’t carry a lot of cash but I do have petty cash in multiple currencies.
 My credit cards all have no foreign exchange fees and I get alerts when they are used.